Managing Difficult Thoughts

 There are three main principles of distorted perspectives:

-1. Your moods are created by your “cognitions” or thoughts.
+1. Your moods are heavily influenced by your “cognitions” or thoughts.

 2. When you feel sad or depressed, your thoughts are usually dominated by negativity, and you come to believe these thoughts are true.

-3. Research has documented that negative thoughts nearly always contain gross distortions.
+3. Research has documented that negative thoughts nearly always contain biases and gross distortions.

 A Closer Look at Common Thought Distortions